 These reports will be provided to college coordinators for dissemination to the affected departments.
 Department schedulers must correct all classes appearing on these reports during this period or they will be deleted from the schedule before Round 2.

 All adds, cancels, and changes must be given to Academic Scheduling for processing after Round 1.5.
 Schedulers should check with their college coordinator for processing procedures.

 Also, during this round, the process of cross-listing is run and a final set of reports are generated and given to the college coordinators for dissemination to departments.

 This is the last opportunity that Academic Scheduling will be able to correct any class information before the schedule “goes live” for students to view for the coming semester.

-To ensure the accuracy of the class information for students and faculty, Academic Scheduling will not accept any room changes the first full week prior to first day of class until first full week after the first day of class, referred to as a "black-out period".
-Departments will be able to change or swap rooms for their classes after the first full week of classes.
+To ensure the accuracy of the class information for students and faculty, Academic Scheduling will not accept any room changes the first week prior to first day of class until first week after the first day of class, referred to as a "black-out period".
+Departments will be able to change or swap rooms for their classes after the first week of classes.

 All other adds, cancels and changes will be accepted at any time.